Commonly Asked Questions

 Traditional houses in Morocco have a central courtyard that’s open to the sky.
 There’s usually a cover for use in inclement weather.
 A riad has a garden in the courtyard, often planted with citrus trees.
 A dar doesn’t have a garden in the courtyard.

 While the word ‘riad’ means garden in Arabic, it has come to mean a guesthouse.
 You might find a guesthouse called Riad XYZ which is in fact a dar, and sometimes even Riad Dar ABC, to add to the confusion!

 Decide on your budget per night, then browse the Budget, Medium, Luxury or Houses to Rent sections of this website.

 Choose some guesthouses that appeal to you and send an email to Fez Riads to find out what’s available.
 Mention your dates, how many rooms you’d like and the bed arrangements (double, single, cot), as well as any disabilities or dietary requirements.
 We’ll get back to you with a list of options.

 Most guesthouses ask for your credit card details: the number, expiry date and CVV number.
 Some take a deposit from your card; most don’t, unless you cancel at the last moment or don’t arrive.

-Those houses that have card facilities, have a cancellation policy which will be sent to you which should be read carefully.
+Those houses that have card facilities, have a cancellation policy which will be sent to you.
+Please read it carefully.

 Some guesthouses don’t have card facilities but ask for your card details anyway, as a form of guarantee that you will arrive.

 Fez Riads doesn’t charge you to make a reservation.
-The service cost is absorbed by the guesthouses, who donate a minimum of 2% of your accommodation costs to the Fez Riads restoration fund.
+The service cost is absorbed by the guesthouses, who donate a minimum of 2% of your accommodation costs to the High Atlas Foundation.

 No. Guesthouses in Fez are small (usually 4-6 bedrooms) and work more informally than standard hotels.
 A confirmation from Fez Riads is all you need.